cg3hci/HexBox/README.md

 # HexBox: Interactive Box Modeling of Hexahedral Meshes

+> **Warning**
+> We are still preparing the final version of the code.
+> This work will be presented in July during the SGP 2023 conference.

 <p align="center"><img src="teaser.png"></p>

 HexBox is an intuitive modeling method and interactive tool for creating and editing hexahedral meshes.